georobGWJ/electron-mp3/README.md

 ## Status
 * Basic control UI complete.
-* You can Play and Pause the single test mp3 file in the project.
+* You can Play and Pause any one of the four test mp3 files in the project.

+## To Do
+* Add Dialog window to add MP3 JSON to playlist file
+* Add checkboxes and logic to remove or otherwise manipulate playlist
+* Add bar to visually represent progress through playing song
+* Add logic to read ID3 tags from MP3 files